Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Discrete-time QW and localization

-Topological phases are associated with the presence of symmetries such as time-reversal symmetry, particle-hole symmetry and chiral symmetry.
-In one dimension all the three symmetries can be achieved in split-step QW therefore topological phases can be simulated\,\cite{28}.
-Since the elements of the evolution operator are time independent and real, the time-reversal and particle-hole symmetries are attained.
-To ensure the chiral symmetry, different combination of $\theta_1$ and $\theta_2$ are chosen to satisfy the chirality relation,
+{\textbf{Topological localization:}} Topological phases are associated with the presence of symmetries such as time-reversal symmetry, particle-hole symmetry and chiral symmetry.
+In one dimensional discrete-time QW, all the three symmetries has been achieved and well studied using the split-step QW form and therefore topological phases has also been engineered\,\cite{28}.
+Topological property can be introduced by considering a QW with each step split into two with different coin parameters $\theta_i$ as